-• Vehicles with modified exhaust systems deliberately designed and installed to amplify (rather than suppress) engine noise
+• Vehicles with modified exhaust systems deliberately designed and installed to amplify (rather than suppress) engine noise — and repeatedly revving those engines

 • Over-amplified music (65+ dB) from vehicles, houses, and commercial entertainment venues

-Noise pollution is first and foremost a public health issue, as well as an environmental and environmental justice issue.
-We’d like to hear how Providence residents experience noise in the city, and how they think it should be addressed — if you live in the city, please take our Community Noise Survey or contact us.
+The Noise Project collects testimony from Providence residents on their experience of noise in the city, and how they think it should be addressed.
+If you live in the city, please take our Community Noise Survey or contact us.

 “Very encouraging to see such a credible effort to challenge such an overlooked peril.”